 “It’s chaos, within order, within chaos, within higher order.
 The order that is most real is the order that is most unchanging – and that is not necessarily the order that is most easily seen.
 The leaf, when perceived, might blind the observer to the tree.
 The tree can blind him to the forest.” – Jordan Peterson.

 When we constantly put our own egos at the centre, we become blinded to what is greater than us.
 When we are able to find what is greater than us, perceive it constantly, and to serve it in whatever way we see fit, then we won’t get caught up in ‘small’ thoughts like whether or not we are living up to ideals we see on Instagram.

 A coherent philosophy or religion can help us to do this but we need not strictly follow an ancient scripture in order to cultivate this connection.
 Something greater than you can be found in nature, in art, in music, in philosophy or in work.

-If you’re at a place in your life where you aren’t enjoying your experience, I hope you now understand that there’s a lot going on there and that there is still a lot to work on and a lot of hope.
+If you’re at a place in your life where you aren’t enjoying your experience, I hope you now understand that you’re in a complex situation, and fortunately there is still much to work on, and most importantly a lot of hope.

 I also want you to recognise that you’re not the only one who feels this way, I can’t stress this enough.
 Almost everyone goes through periods, some of us brief, others very long, where we don’t like our life.

 No matter how alone you may feel in this situation, you’re truly not.
 Nothing is permanent, particularly what you’re feeling right now.
-Overcoming this situation, which with diligence and patience you inevitably can, will make the better days test that much sweeter.
+Overcoming this situation, which with diligence and patience you inevitably can, and will, make the better days test that much sweeter.

 “There is neither happiness nor unhappiness in this world; there is merely the comparison of one state to the other.
 Only a man who has felt ultimate despair is capable of feeling ultimate bliss.” – Alexandre Dumas